 - has a good record in Conduct.

-As part of their development, pupils in our Maths Talent Development Programme can look forward to participation in the following:
+As part of their development, students in our Maths Talent Development Programme can look forward to participation in the following:

 P3 Maths Numb3r5 D’Light Programme

-The objectives of the P3 Mathematics Numb3r5 D’Light Enrichment Programme are to allow pupils to:
+The objectives of the P3 Mathematics Numb3r5 D’Light Enrichment Programme are to allow students to: